 So what are the skills employer are seeking?

-Devry’s Career Advisory Board conducted a study released in October of 2012.
+Devry’s Career Advisory Board released the Job Preparedness study released in October of 2012.
 They call it Job Preparedness Indicator.
 I wrote about their first study here.
 In short, it summarizes the top skills employers are looking for are:

 - Strategic Perspective